 02. What programs are available through NPAIT?

-04. What will happen with the upcoming transition to new service providers?
+04. What was that transition to new service providers?

-The NPAIT Board of Trustees recently voted to transition investment services, administration services and marketing to PMA Financial Network, LLC and its affiliated entities.
-Governance will remain the same with the Board overseeing the service providers.
-The PMA companies serve 12 programs similar to NPAIT and offer a wide range of services to benefit public entities.
-Over the coming months, Participants will learn about these services through a series of notifications, conversations and webinars.
-The transition is expected to be complete by December 2nd, 2019, and Participants will have access to a variety of enhanced services to meet the changing needs of our Nebraska public entities.
+In 2019, the NPAIT Board of Trustees voted to transition investment services, administration services and marketing to PMA Financial Network, LLC and its affiliated entities.
+Governance remained the same with the Board overseeing the service providers.
+The PMA companies serve 14 programs similar to NPAIT and offer a wide range of services to benefit public entities.
+Now, Participants have access to a variety of enhanced services to meet the changing needs of Nebraska public entities.

-While Participants may continue to make transactions via phone, a new multifunctional online platform will allow Participants to make online transactions as well as view, print and download reports to a variety of formats.
-The system will allow Participants to maintain multiple accounts, and it will interact with local banks.
-Fixed Rate transactions can also be included in the reports for a fully consolidated investment program.
-Transaction cut-off times will remain the same.
-Upcoming webinars will offer training on this efficient, secure and user-friendly system.
+Participants may make transactions via phone as well as a multifunctional online platform which allows for online transactions and the ability to view, print and download reports to a variety of formats.
+The system allows for multiple accounts and interacts with local banks.
+Fixed Rate transactions can be included in the reports for a fully consolidated investment program.

 06. Who sponsors NPAIT?